Python Authoring

 Dependency injection

-Actions can declare dependencies the same way Mountaineer and FastAPI controllers do - via Annotated[T, Depends(provider)] parameters:
+Actions can declare common dependencies the same way Mountaineer and FastAPI controllers do - via Annotated[T, Depends(provider)] parameters:

 from typing import Annotated